apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 ###Gracefully Shutting Down the Drill Process

 Graceful shutdown is enabled by default.
-You can gracefully shutdown a Drillbit from the command line or the Drill Web Console.
-When you initiate a graceful shutdown from the Drill Web Console, the console posts an alert stating that a graceful shutdown was triggered.
-You can see the progress of the shutdown as the Drillbit completes queries and transitions through the quiescent state.
+You can gracefully shut down a Drillbit from the command line or the Drill Web Console.
+When you initiate graceful shutdown from the Drill Web Console, the console posts an alert stating that a graceful shutdown was triggered.
+You can see the progress of the shut down as the Drillbit completes queries and transitions through the quiescent state.

 **How A Drillbit Shuts Down Gracefully**